 2020 Summer Camp Dates

-The health and safety of our community remains our top concern, so it is with a heavy heart we are canceling Victors Week through Week 3 of Camp Michigania this summer.
+The health and safety of our community remains our top concern, so it is with a heavy heart we are canceling our summer programs of Camp Michigania this summer.
 See the Camp Michigania page for more information.

 - Canceled – Victors Week: June 13–20

 - Canceled – Week 2: June 27–July 4

 - Canceled – Week 3: July 4–11